Azelphur/TwistedCat/README.md

 At this time, the design sends all incoming traffic to all outputs and relies on the consumers to filter or highlight as desired, based on the contents of the message.
-If totally separate flows are desired, multiple instances of TwistedCat can be spun up on different ports.
+If totally separate flows are desired, multiple instances of TwistedPrism can be spun up on different ports.

 Inputs
 ------